WilliamSGodfrey/SAVE_williamsgodfrey.github.io/_posts/blog/2016-03-01-se-historical-pass-rates.md

 |Std.
 Dev. | 5.5% / 5.3% | 6.3% / 8.9% |
 {: .table}
 ---
-[^1]: Many thanks to Andy at http://structuralengineerhq.com/ for the numbers for these values
+[^1]: Thanks to Andy at http://structuralengineerhq.com/ for the pass rates for this exam.